fergalbyrne/design-in-practice/src/chapter_0.md

-# Chapter 0 - Traditional Databases
+# Chapter 0 - Overview

 It's quite likely that most readers of this book simply take for granted what a "traditional database" is, mostly because these databases have become the default in the 25 years since the